 - The old world of apps as data silos & the concept of multiplexing

 - Light use scenarios for information workers vs. “Real Business Applications”

-- The role of CDS as the platform, not just a data source/target
+- The role of CDS (now: Dataverse) as the platform, not just a data source/target

 I’ll cover each of these dimensions in a separate blog post, to avoid building up too many stress factors into a single post and scaring away people.
 None of these obstacles are insurmountable, instead I believe raising awareness of them will make it easier for everyone to answer the question of “why” and move on to the “how” part of planning the actual solutions and business cases for leveraging the full potential that lies within the Power Platform.